stefangabos/Zebra_Session/README.md

 composer require stefangabos/zebra_session:dev-master
 ```

-## How to use
+## Install MySQL tab;e

 Notice a directory called *install* containing a file named *session_data.sql*.
 This file contains the SQL code that will create a table that is used by the class to store session data.
 Import or execute the SQL code using your preferred MySQL manager (like phpMyAdmin or the fantastic Adminer) into a database of your choice.

+## How to use

-*Note that this class assumes that there is an active connection to a MySQL database and it does not attempt to create one!
+> Note that this class assumes that there is an active connection to a MySQL database and it does not attempt to create one!
 If you really need the class to make a database connection, put the code in the "open" method of the class.*

 ```php
 // first, connect to a database containing the sessions table